-One or more stones sometimes form in one of the salivary glands.
+Salivary gland stones sometimes form in one of the salivary glands.
+These stones are small and form from chemicals in the saliva.
 A stone can cause a blockage of the flow of spit (saliva), which can lead to pain and swelling of the affected salivary gland.
 The reason why these stones form is not known.
-Sometimes a stone comes out into the mouth on its own, or with gentle probing.
-However, in many cases a small procedure is needed to remove the stone.
+Sometimes a stone comes out into the mouth on its own, or with a gentle massage.
+However, a small procedure may be needed to remove the stone.

 What are the salivary glands?

-The salivary glands make spit (saliva).
-Saliva is important in the breaking down of the food that you eat.
-It makes food moist, lubricating it as it passes from the mouth to the gullet.
-It also contains chemical substances (enzymes) which break down some of the starch and fat in your food.
+The salivary glands make spit (also called saliva).
+Saliva is important in breaking down the food that you eat as part of digestion.
+It contains chemical substances (enzymes) which break down some of the starch and fat in your food.
+It also makes food moist, lubricating it as it passes from the mouth to the gullet.

 There are three pairs of glands that make saliva.
 Saliva drains into the mouth from these glands down short tubes (ducts).